 What is an orthopedic mattress?
 This is a question that many people are asking these days.
-Orthopedic mattresses have become more popular in recent years, as people are becoming more aware of the benefits they provide.
+Orthopedic mattresses have become more prevalent in recent years as people become more aware of their benefits.
 But what exactly makes an orthopedic mattress different from other types of mattresses?

-My name Dr. Lawrence Woods DC and I have been designing orthopedic mattresses for over 20 years.
+My name is Dr. Lawrence Woods, DC, and I have been designing orthopedic mattresses for over 20 years.
 As a chiropractor, my goal has always focused on improving the health of my patients by optimizing their sleep.
-My designs have been nominated for numerous awards and I continue to be at the forefront of this industry, helping people get the best night’s sleep possible.
+My designs have been nominated for numerous awards, and I continue to be at the forefront of this industry, helping people get the best night’s sleep possible.

 The Purpose of an Orthopedic Mattress

-When it comes to getting a good night’s sleep, there are many factors to consider.
+There are many factors to consider when it comes to getting a good night’s sleep.
 One of the most important is the type of mattress you choose.

-Orthopedic mattresses are designed to provide support for the spine and joints, alleviating pain and promoting better sleep.
+Orthopedic mattresses support the spine and joints, alleviating pain and promoting better sleep.

-For all these reasons, an orthopedic mattress can be a great choice for people who want to improve their sleep and overall health.
+For all these reasons, an orthopedic mattress can be an excellent choice for people who want to improve their sleep and overall health.

 How Do Orthopedic Mattresses Work?

-In order to understand how an orthopedic mattress works, it is first necessary to understand a bit about how the spine works.
+To understand how an orthopedic mattress works, it is first necessary to understand how the spine works.

 The spine is made up of a series of bones, called vertebrae, that are stacked on top of each other.
 Between each vertebra is a small disc of cartilage that acts as a shock absorber.
 The spinal cord runs through the middle of the vertebrae, and nerves branch off from the spinal cord to innervate the rest of the body.

-Orthopedic mattresses are designed to provide the support the spine needs to stay in alignment.
-They do this by using a variety of different materials, such as memory foam or latex, that contour to the body and provide support
+Orthopedic mattresses are designed to support the spine’s needs to stay aligned.
+They do this by using various materials, such as memory foam or latex, that contour to the body and provide support.

 Orthopedic mattresses work by providing support for the spine and joints.
-This support helps to keep the spine in alignment, which can reduce pain and promote better sleep.
+This support helps keep the spine aligned, reducing pain and promoting better sleep.

-For people suffering from back pain, a good night’s sleep can be elusive.
-Traditional mattresses often don’t provide the necessary support for the spine and joints, which can lead to increased pain and tossing and turning throughout the night.
+A good night’s sleep can be elusive for people suffering from back pain.
+Traditional mattresses often don’t provide the necessary support for the spine and joints, leading to increased pain and tossing and turning throughout the night.

 That’s where orthopedic mattresses come in.
-Orthopedic mattresses are designed to provide support for the spine and joints, as well as pressure point relief.
-This support helps to keep the spine in alignment, which can reduce pain and promote better sleep.
+Orthopedic beds are designed to provide support for the spine and joints and pressure point relief.
+This support helps keep the spine aligned, reducing pain and promoting better sleep.

 The Spinery® Mattress